MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/connectivity/user-cannot-get-cluster-resources.md

 #Customer intent: As an Azure Kubernetes administrator, I want to fix RBAC-related errors so that users can access their cluster resources.
 ms.custom: sap:Connectivity
 ---
-# "Forbidden" error when trying to access AKS cluster resources
+# Troubleshoot "Forbidden" error when trying to access AKS cluster resources

 This article explains how to troubleshoot and resolve "Error from server (Forbidden)" errors that are related to Role-Based Access Control (RBAC) when you try to view Kubernetes resources in an Azure Kubernetes Service (AKS) cluster.